xfyun/argo-workflows/docs/executor_plugins.md

 * You only need to implement the calls you need.
 Return 404 and it won't be called again.
 * The path is the RPC method name.
-* The request body contains the parameters.
+* The request body contains the template's input parameters.
-* The response body contains the result.
+* The response body contains the node result, including the phase (e.g. "Succeeded" or "Failed") and a message

 Next, create a manifest named `plugin.yaml`: